 Radian Measures and the Power of Pi

 The term radian first appeared in print in the 1870s, but by that time, great mathematicians, including the great mathematician Leonhard Euler, had been using angles measured in radians for over a hundred years.
-Well, beyond angle measures, π is central in our understanding of our universe.

 Common Questions About the Number Pi